Elaine May: 1957–1961: Nichols and May comedy team

-Among the qualities of their act, which according to one writer made them a rarity, was that they used both "snob and mob appeal," which gave them a wide audience.
+Among the qualities of their act, which according to one writer made them a rarity, was that they used both "snob and mob appeal", which gave them a wide audience.
 Nachman explains that they presented a new kind of comedy team, unlike previous comedy duos which had an intelligent member alongside a much less intelligent one, as with Laurel and Hardy, Fibber McGee and Molly, Burns and Allen, Abbott and Costello, and Martin and Lewis.

-What differentiated their style was the fact that their stage performance created "scenes," a method very unlike the styles of other acting teams.
+What differentiated their style was that their stage performance created "scenes," a method very unlike the styles of other acting teams.
 Nor did they rely on fixed gender or comic roles, but instead adapted their own character to fit a sketch idea they came up with.
 They chose real-life subjects, often from their own life, which were made into satirical and funny vignettes.

 This was accomplished by using subtle joke references which they correctly expected their audiences to recognize, whether through clichés or character types.
 They thereby indirectly poked fun at the new intellectual culture which they saw growing around them.
 They felt that young Americans were taking themselves too seriously, which became the subject of much of their satire.

 Nichols structured the material for their skits, and May came up with most of their ideas.
 Improvisation became a fairly simple art for them, as they portrayed the urban couple's "Age of Anxiety" in their sketches, and did so on their feet.
 According to May, it was simple: "It's nothing more than quickly creating a situation between two people and throwing up some kind of problem for one of them."